-The most popular museum in the world (but, surprisingly not the one with the most visitors) was quite a popular place in the second half of the 19th Century, too.
+The most popular museum in the world (but, surprisingly not the one with the most visitors) was quite a popular place in the second half of the 19th century, too.
 Travellers and artists from all around the world were visiting the museum daily.
-And were enjoying a rare opportunity of seeing some of the classical masterpieces over there.
+And we’re enjoying a rare opportunity of seeing some of the classical masterpieces over there.

 It was common for painters at that time to copy some of the Renaissance or Baroque masters and learn to paint in that way.
 However, when in Louvre, Monet would look into the other direction.
 Through the window to its garden and would paint it instead.
 He spent a lot of his time painting in Les Tuileries, a garden next to the Louvre Museum.
 He was studying the nature, flowers and its colours there.
-This is where the painting below was made in the 1876.
+This is where the painting below was made in 1876.

 Monet visited London many times.
 But it was during one of his last visits between 1899 and 1901 when he made his famous series showing a Houses of Parliament.
-He was painting them early in a morning or late in the afternoon.
+He was painting them early in the morning or late in the afternoon.
 Monet was trying to capture a perfect light and colours on a building.
-He would often paint from the terrace of St. Thomas Hospital from where he had a great view on a Parliament building.
+He would often paint from the terrace of St. Thomas Hospital from where he had a great view of a Parliament building.

 I especially love the painting below because it captures London so well.
 A greyish, foggy mist that is so typical for the city.
-With his Impressionist brush strokes he made it even more magical.
+With his Impressionist brush strokes, he made it even more magical.

 There’s enough to paint here for a whole lifetime.

-I love seeing a familiar places through the eyes of painters.
+I love seeing familiar places through the eyes of painters.
 And especially one of my favourite Impressionist painters, Claude Monet.

 Which one of Monet’s postcards is your favourite?